cvtenoriog/cogain/Main.md

 -   [Special:Categories][7], for a list of the categories available in the wiki
 -   [Category:Reference][8], for a list of relevant [bibliography][11] and and download links
--   [Category:Links][1], for relevant links
+-   [Category:Links][12], for relevant links
--   [Category:Applications](http://wiki.cogain.org/index.php/Category:Applications "Category:Applications"), for a list of applications that can be downloaded and used
+-   [Category:Applications][13], for a list of applications that can be downloaded and used
--   [Training](http://wiki.cogain.org/index.php/Training "Training"), for a list of educational material that can be used to support (self) training of gaze interaction
+-   [Training][4], for a list of educational material that can be used to support (self) training of gaze interaction

 ##  I am a student/researcher in HCI